When I quit my corporate career and became a blogger in 2016, I had no idea how far this road will take me.

 My Favorite Travel Destinations of 2019

 In 2019, other than travelling across a few destinations in India, I visited Australia, Germany, Malaysia, Laos, and Singapore.
-Where every country, every destination, had its own charm, a few topped the list and became my favorite.
+Where every country, and every destination, had its own charm, a few topped the list and became my favorite.

 Zanskar Valley, Ladakh

 In Zanskar, you will find some of the most isolated villages in the entire Indian Himalayas, with roads that may take over 8 hours to do some 100km.
-It was only in 2019 that Indian Border Road Organisation completed the Keylong-Kargil Zanskar circuit and I took the advantage and did a nearly one-week motorcycle trip across Zanskar.
+It was only in 2019 that Indian Border Road Organisation completed the Keylong-Kargil Zanskar circuit and I took advantage and did a nearly one-week motorcycle trip across Zanskar.

-To give you a better idea, it is the Zanskar river that freezes in the winter and becomes your trail for Chaddar Trek making it impossible to visit by any means but walking.
+To give you a better idea, it is the Zanskar River that freezes in the winter and becomes your trail for Chaddar Trek making it impossible to visit by any means but walking.

 But whether in winter or summer, a journey through Zanskar will give you a sense of the power of raw untouched nature.

 I have some kind of liking towards the Buddhist culture, and I found the most ardent version of it in Luang Prabang in Laos.
 And that’s why Luang Prabang remains one of my favorite destinations in 2019.